Classes Coming to Philadelphia in Spring 2015

 - Transcripts - One (1) official transcript of baccalaureate and graduate work completed at all colleges or universities you have attended.
 Transcripts must bear the official institutional seal and be contained in a sealed institutional envelope.
 Millersville University graduates need not request a transcript.

-Cohort participants must follow the program’s course sequence as outlined on page two.
+Cohort participants must follow the program’s course sequence as outlined.
 There may be exceptions made for those who have a significant conflict in consultation with the Program Coordinator and Associate Dean of Graduate & Professional Studies.

-To reserve your spot in the Fall 2013 cohort for the ESL Certification Program held onsite in Philadelphia, please submit this signed signature page and completed application no later than July 15, 2013.
+To reserve your spot in the cohort for the ESL Certification Program held onsite in Philadelphia, please submit the signed signature page and completed application.